yaperos/app-nodejs-codechallenge/README.md

 When you finish your challenge, after forking a repository, you **must** open a pull request to our repository.
 There are no limitations to the implementation, you can follow the programming paradigm, modularization, and style that you feel is the most appropriate solution.

 If you have any questions, please let us know.

+# Execution of my approach
+Execute docker compose up in the root folder
+Then docker container ls
+Then with the ID of container refered to ms-transaction we use docker inspect ID
+We get the IP address and in the file api.http we modified with the IP address.